U.S. economy less sluggish in second quarter; companies investing more

 But companies continued to run down their inventories aggressively, reducing stocks by $50.2 billion and subtracting from GDP growth, while home building also sank.

-The U.S. dollar appreciated slightly against a basket of currencies while yields on U.S. government debt edged higher.
+The U.S. dollar was little changed against a basket of currencies while yields on U.S. government debt were higher.

 The GDP data is unlikely to have much impact on the near-term outlook for monetary policy although it could make Fed policymakers more confident the U.S. economy is resisting weaker growth abroad.